 FA2006 provided a new basis for determining the market value of oil for PRT purposes.
 It replaced the 1987 method of working out a value for each for type of crude for delivery on any day in a particular month with a method that produces a market value for the delivery date.
 For types of crude for which there is readily available published data, the FA2006 method uses an arithmetic mean of published prices for delivery on the specified date and 2 days either side.
 For other types of crude and products other than light gases, a method based on actual arm’s length disposals is used.

+Top of page

 Developments to Ring Fence Corporation Tax and the Supplementary Charge

 There have been a number of incremental adjustments to the RFCT regime since 1975, but the substance of the ring fence remains unchanged.
 Most significantly, capital gains arising on the disposal of field interests or field assets were brought within the ring fence in 1984, and the special ring fence rules for advance corporation tax (ACT) were repealed in 1998 with the abolition of ACT.
 The ring fence (excluding the special rules for valuing oil) was also brought into the revised transfer pricing provisions in ICTA88\Sch28AA.